-The Dartmouth College Vendor Guide brochure, available through the Procurement Services, is intended to acquaint you with the procurement policies and procedures of conducting business with Dartmouth College.
-We feel a better understanding of what Dartmouth requires will be mutually beneficial, whether you are being considered as a new vendor or have been doing business with the College on a regular basis.
-Procurement Services requests that you conduct your business on the Dartmouth campus in accordance with the following guidelines:
+The Dartmouth College Vendor Guide is intended to acquaint you with the procurement policies and procedures of conducting business with Dartmouth College.
+Understanding what Dartmouth requires is mutually beneficial, whether you are being considered as a new vendor or have been doing business with the College on a regular basis.

 Procurement Services primary objective is to procure all necessary materials, equipment, and services required by all College undergraduate and graduate departments from the most reliable sources.
 All purchases will be consistent with quality, service provided, and at the lowest possible cost.

 The appropriate Procurement Staff member will distribute information or arrange meetings with other departments, if appropriate, that have a use for your goods or services.

 Procurement Services has the authority to negotiate for the procurement of all materials, equipment, and services, except for utilities (electric and water), library books, food, and commercial insurance.
 Procurement Services must be informed of all pricing and other information that may be conveyed to individuals at Dartmouth undergraduate and graduate departments.
 The College does not assume responsibilities for goods or services ordered by unauthorized personnel.